shounakshastri/shounakshastri.github.io/_blogposts/WordPrediction-Part1.md

 Ok.
 So we need to build a program to predict the next word based on the words that a user has typed.
 This would basically be like most of the modern word predictors in our phones.
 Here are the goals for our project

-- The target user would be a person who frequently types messages, emails, tweets, etc and uses the modern/current form of the english language.
-This basically means we don't want the predictor to predict words like "thou" or convert normal english to leetspeak like 3ngl!sh.
+- The target user would be a person who frequently types messages, emails, tweets, etc and uses the modern/current form of the English language.
+This basically means we don't want the predictor to predict words like "thou" or convert normal English to leetspeak like 3ngl!sh.

 - The app should be fast and should require less memory.